Skip to main content

 • August 17, 2017

-For Actinic Keratosis "I had a small spot on nose.
-Used this twice a date for 14 days.
-Spot became very red and got scabby where the precancer is on skin.
-After 14 days stopped treatment.
-Now in healing process.
-Using Vaseline twice day.
-Scabs are showing coming off on own.
+For Actinic Keratosis "I had a small spot on my nose.
+Used this twice a day for 14 days.
+The spot became very red and got scabby where the precancer is on the skin.
+After 14 days, I stopped treatment.
+Now in the healing process.
+Using Vaseline twice a day.
+Scabs are showing, coming off on their own.
 DON'T PEEL.
-AREA very red but becoming less a bit.
+The area is very red but becoming less so a bit.
 I hear it takes a few weeks for the redness to subside.
-So far so good.
+So far, so good.
 Not too much discomfort.
-I did get depressed doing this though as it's my face and I didn't want you go in public."
+I did get depressed doing this though, as it's my face and I didn't want to go in public."

 Was this helpful?YesNo